aricasas/BEARR/README.md

 ## Status

-All core features, [TODO: tests], and experiments are complete.
+All core features are complete.

 The following bonus features have also been implemented:
 - Handling sequential flooding with 2Q algorithm